Have you ever heard someone tell you that you’ve got a bad attitude? Or a good attitude? Or just an attitude? Let's talk about it.

-We often use the term “attitude” to describe someone as being sassy or as being a team player.
+We often use the term "attitude" to describe someone as being sassy or as being a team player.
 It’s a vague term.
-Psychologists have a more clear definition of “attitude,” and they use it to look at the ways we communicate, defend ourselves, and make judgements about the world.
+Psychologists have a more clear definition of "attitude," and they use it to look at the ways we communicate, defend ourselves, and make judgments about the world.

 Let’s get started.